freddiehaddad/fast-track-to-rust/src/vec.md

 ## Storing our Lines in a Vector

-Let's populate a vector with the input we've been using so far in our grep program.
+Let's populate a vector with the input we've been using so far in our rustle program.
 There are several ways to create a vector, and the [documentation] provides plenty of examples.
 We'll explore a few of them.